AppleDash/aoc-2024/README.md

 ## Day 6
 These solutions are in Go.
 It's been awhile since I've worked in Go, so this was a nice refresher.
 The implementation for Part 2 is a bit bruteforcey, and I'd love to figure out a more efficient way to do it.

+## Day 7
+These solutions are in Haskell.
+I have never written anything significant in Haskell before.
+Writing this kind of felt like my brain was upside down.
+It was a lot of fun at first, though.

+The implementation is very much a bruteforce, however, I just really don't feel like optimizing it right now when I'm this new to the Haskell language and I already have a headache.
+I recognize there are many opportunities for improvement, such as only evaluating part of each sequence, and skipping the whole thing if it starts to yield a result that is bigger than the expected result.
+This would be trivial for me to figure out in procedural language.
+Maybe I'll revisit this solution sometime once I'm done the month!